hackingmaterials/sol-gel-data/README.md

 ### 3. Normalization

-Restructures the dataset and parses chemical entities  using text2chem and pubchempy (`reagent_mapping.json`).
+Restructures the dataset and parses chemical entities  using text2chem.
 Depends on the custom entity mappings in `atmosphere_manual.json`,`cmt_manual.json`.
+Note that reagent mappings (`reagent_mapping.json`) using pubchempy.
 Edit these files to customize atmosphere labels, characterization method names, or reagent lookups before running.

 ```bash
 python normalization.py